 The Land Trust Alliance created Terrafirma as a charitable risk pool owned exclusively by participating land trusts that insures its members against the legal costs of defending conservation.
-It is available for all Land Trust Alliance member land trusts with conservation easements or fee lands held for conservation.
+It is available for all Land Trust Alliance member land trusts with conservation easements or fee lands held for conservation who meet the 13 eligibility criteria.
 Terrafirma also provides information and training on risk management to the members.
 Terrafirma is part of the Land Trust Alliance’s national strategy to build a formidable defense in ensuring conservation permanence and was designed in consultation with insurance specialists, attorneys, and land trusts across America.
 This is the flagship resource to permanently protect conserved lands, and it marks the first time that a conservation group has created a captive insurance service.
 For more answers to frequently asked questions on applications, costs, claims, governance, and more, please see the INFO page.

 Terrafirma is owned and managed by the participating land trusts.
 Since it was designed by and for land trusts, coverage meets their specifications.
 The Members Committee represents the owner member land trusts of Terrafirma Risk Retention Group LLC and is responsible for approving its policies and strategic direction.
 A Claims Committee comprised of outside experts and land trusts representatives oversees claims management in collaboration with the insured land trusts, which means land trust leaders are in the driver's seat when it comes to determining how to manage a case.
 Terrafirma is licensed as a captive insurance risk retention group by the State of Vermont, License #965.